KayLemba/budget-app/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# BudgeT App
+# Budget App

-> BudgeT App is a mobile web application that allows you to manage your budget: you have a list of transactions associated with a category, so that you can see how much money you spent and on what.
+> Budget App is a mobile web application that allows you to manage your budget: you have a list of transactions associated with a category, so that you can see how much money you spent and on what.
 ----
 _[Here](https://www.loom.com/share/f958cea5075e4e7b9a65958038d1f6b7)  link to the project presentation video_